devantler-tech/ksail-docs/configuration/cli-options.md

 # CLI Options

-The KSail-Go CLI exposes the same configuration surface everywhere: strongly typed flags that feed into `ksail.yaml`.
+The KSail-Go CLI exposes the same configuration surface everywhere: strongly typed flags that typically feed into `ksail.yaml`.
 Run `ksail <command> --help` to see the latest options, or use the quick references below when you need to remember which flag overrides which field.

 ## Quick reference